cachly/bug-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
+**Please describe the feature that you are requesting in detail** A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+I would like the cache details screen [...]

+**Do you feel this feature will benefit all Cachly users?**

 **Additional context**
 Add any other context or screenshots about the feature request here.